Manokwari: Climate

-Manokwari is three metres above sea level on the coast of West Papua.
+Manokwari is a coastal town three metres above sea level on the coast of West Papua.
 Its average temperature is 26.3 C and its temperature fluctuation is only 1 °C. It receives 2597 mm of rain per year, approximately 216 mm per month.
 It is located 52 minutes (0.87 degrees, slightly less than 100 km) south of the equator and has an 86.3% average humidity.
 The annual sunshine hours are 2127; an average of 5.8 hours of sunlight per day.
 To date, there are no recorded days of frost or snowfall in Manokwari.